Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{(iii).
-Subnetwork masking in CV.} {This method fixes a network $N$} and trains another mask network $M$ to find a sub-network in $N$ for each task.
-An example in CV is SupSup~\cite{wortsman2020supermasks}, which trains a binary mask network via a ``straight-through'' trick for each task so that different tasks are totally isolated from each other.
+SupSup~\cite{wortsman2020supermasks} trains a binary mask network via a ``straight-through'' trick for each task so that different tasks are totally isolated from each other.
 However, its subnetwork or mask potentially has the same size as the original model.
 Extra training and saving tricks are needed to make it efficient.